chinchalinchin/being-and-death/01_death.md

 There is no way for Death as an object to exist in a logical relationship without a contradiction arising from within its boundaries, and thus no way to talk about Death without talking in circles.
 Thus, we have here a glimpse into the essential nature of Death.
 To sum up the ontological relation described in the precedeing paragraphs, we might define Death's Being with the appropriate **Kantian**-**Heideggerian** neologisms : `never-Being`, `Being-always-near`, `Being-never-here`.

+We might also remark at this point that Death's essential contradiction appears to arise through the union of its Nothingness and it's so-called [contingency](https://en.wikipedia.org/wiki/Contingency_(philosophy)).
+Death is something that happens to us, thus it is fixed as the endpoint in the sequence of causal relations that form our [factical](https://en.wikipedia.org/wiki/Facticity) trajectory through the world.
+Every choice we make (if it is a choice) from the moment of our birth leads inevitably to our Death.
+Death is fixed in everyone's lives as the final point upon which we all ultimately come to rest.
+Death, in this sense, is [invariant](https://en.wikipedia.org/wiki/Invariant_(mathematics)).

+In physics, it was discovered in the late nineteenth century that no matter your mechanical frame of reference, i.e. how fast you are travelling, what forces are acting on you, etc., you will always measure the same speed of light.
+This is a counter-intuitive discovery, because we tended until that point to think of motion as additive, i.e. I throw a baseball from a moving train (or car, in modern parlance), the ball travels with the speed I impart to it plus the speed of the train.
+This intuitive notion arises from our idea that motion is relative to space and that space is absolute. **Schopenhauer**, extending the ideas of **Kant**, was the first philosopher to see that space itself was nothing more than a relation the subject used to apprehend the world as representation, and thus it must only have Being for the subject.
+It was then discovered by **Einstein**, in the next centry, if the speed of light does not change with respect to your frame of reference, then its invariance leads to the relativity of space.
+Thus, **Einstein** provided the scientific and mathematical foundation of **Schopenhauer**'s philosophy.

+All this is to say, the invariance of nature provides the ultimate metric for the subjectivity of Being.
+The speed of light is a constraint in the form of our representation, not space or time; and so it is experimentally verified that [clock tick slower the faster one moves](https://en.wikipedia.org/wiki/Time_dilation).
+This, in conjunction with the notion of relative motion, ensures science and mathematics have adequately expunged the notion of time and space existing in and of themselves.
+The relations underlie our apprehension and perception arise through the

 [^1]: In the preceding when we say "_Being_", what we mean can be mostly nearly approximated, to the knowledge of the author, with the Heideggerian terminology of `Dasein`, i.e. _Being_ is understood through the sum of its possible semantical operations with respect to its object: `Being-there`, `Being-with`, `Being-towards`, etc.

 ### Death-as-Not-Concept